ghacks Technology News

 Internet Explorer Can Affect Firefox

-Firefox could not save exe files to folders on the operating system.
+Firefox would not save executable files with the *.exe extension to folders on the operating system.
 The files would be created normally but with 0 Kilobyte.
 Firefox itself would cancel the downloads in the download manager right after they had been added to it.

 Michael then tried to download executables with Chrome which worked out fine.
 He then knew that the issue was related to Firefox and discovered ways to resolve the issue directly in Firefox, at least for pre- and post Firefox 3.6 versions.